The Differentiation Lemma and the Reynolds Transport Theorem for Submanifolds with Corners: Introduction

 first appeared in an article by Flanders in a slightly adapted form (cf. Eq.
-7.2 in \cite{flandersDifferentiationIntegralSign1973}).
-In his article \cite{flandersDifferentiationIntegralSign1973}, Flanders bemoaned the rarity of the Leibniz rule (see e.g. \cite{weissteinLeibnizIntegralRule}) and its relatives in the calculus textbooks of his times. \footnote{ He cites Kaplan \cite{kaplanAdvancedCalculus1952} as well as Loomis and Sternberg \cite{loomisAdvancedCalculus1968} as notable exceptions \cite{flandersDifferentiationIntegralSign1973,flandersCorrectionDifferentiationIntegral1974}. } A decade later, Betounes (cf. \cite{betounesKinematicalAspectFundamental1983}, in particular Cor.
-1) also published an article containing \eqref{eq:main}, seemingly unaware of Flanders' work.
-It is notable that Betounes also knew of the importance of the identity (for parameter-independent $\alpha$) for the general theory of relativity, since in a later work he reformulated it in terms of `metric' geometric structures on a special class of submanifolds of a pseudo-Riemannian manifold \cite{betounesKinematicsSubmanifoldsMean1986}. \footnote{ To the relativist, the common special case of interest is the one for which the `ambient manifold' is Lorentzian and the submanifold is spacelike.
-For the lightlike case other approaches are needed, see e.g. Duggal and Sahin \cite{duggalDifferentialGeometryLightlike2010}. }
+7.2 in Ref. \cite{flandersDifferentiationIntegralSign1973}).
+In his article \cite{flandersDifferentiationIntegralSign1973}, Flanders bemoaned the rarity of the Leibniz rule (see e.g. Ref. \cite{weissteinLeibnizIntegralRule}) and its relatives in the calculus textbooks of his times. \footnote{ He cites Kaplan \cite{kaplanAdvancedCalculus1952} as well as Loomis and Sternberg \cite{loomisAdvancedCalculus1968} as notable exceptions \cite{flandersDifferentiationIntegralSign1973,flandersCorrectionDifferentiationIntegral1974}. } A decade later, Betounes (cf. Ref. \cite{betounesKinematicalAspectFundamental1983}, in particular Cor.
+1) also published an article containing Eq. \eqref{eq:main}, seemingly unaware of Flanders' work.
+It is notable that Betounes also knew of the importance of the identity (for parameter-independent $\alpha$) for the general theory of relativity, since in a later work he reformulated it in terms of `metric' geometric structures on a special class of submanifolds of a pseudo-Riemannian manifold \cite{betounesKinematicsSubmanifoldsMean1986}. \footnote{ To the relativist, a common special case of interest is the one for which the `ambient manifold' is Lorentzian and the submanifold is spacelike.
+For the lightlike case other approaches are needed, see e.g. Duggal and Sahin's book \cite{duggalDifferentialGeometryLightlike2010}. } Recently, Niven et al. \cite{nivenNewConservationLaws2020} considered a multi-parameter generalization of Eq. \eqref{eq:main} to smooth compact submanifolds with boundary of a smooth ambient manifold (see also Ref. \cite{nivenRethinkingReynoldsTransport2020}).